vfioexperte/wine_hardened_script/README.md

 This is wine hardened script beta.
 Protect a WINEPREFIX for not allowed access of your Devices.
+See in the beat branch.

+Installation:

+„pip3.8 install pyqt5“

 Usage:
 Steam protect steam games: